teracow/googliser/README.md

 ### googliser.sh
 ---
 This is a BASH script to perform fast bulk image downloads sourced from Google Images based upon a user-specified search phrase.
-In short - it's a web-page scraper that feeds a list of image URLs to **wget** to download images concurrently.
+In short - it's a web-page scraper that feeds a list of image URLs to **Wget** to download images concurrently.

 (This is an expansion upon a solution provided by ShellFish [here](https://stackoverflow.com/questions/27909521/download-images-from-google-with-command-line) and has been updated to handle Google page-code that was changed in April 2016.)